Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 5.13.20

-Pashman Stein Walder Hayden attorneys Joseph A. D’Avanzo and Yelena Yukhvid successfully defeated on behalf of its client the plaintiff’s motion for class certification in the matter of Raske v.
+Pashman Stein Walder Hayden P.C. attorneys Joseph A. D’Avanzo and Yelena Yukhvid successfully defeated on behalf of its client the plaintiff’s motion for class certification in the matter of Raske v.
 Major Model Management, Inc. The firm represented Major Model Management, Inc. (“Major”) in a lawsuit initiated by Louisa Raske, a former fashion model who signed with Major back in 1996.
 Joseph A. D’Avanzo has been involved in litigating this case for the greater part of six years.

 In December 2019, Yelena Yukhvid argued the motion before Hon.
 O. Peter Sherwood, J.S.C. of the Supreme Court of New York.
 On May 8, 2020 Justice Sherwood issued his decision and order denying Ms. Raske’s motion for class certification.